Hampden-Sydney College (B.A., History-Political Science, 1967)

 Lynchburg Bar Association (Board of Directors, 2004-2009); Virginia Bar Association (Executive Council, Young Lawyers Division, 1999-2001); Virginia State Bar (Ninth District Disciplinary Committee, 2012 - Present); Campbell County Bar Association; Virginia Association of Defense Attorneys; Federal Bar Association; Defense Research Institute; American Bankruptcy Institute.

-Prior to attending college and law school, Fred was a sergeant in the United States Army, where he served as a military policeman with the 2d Armored Division.
+Prior to attending college and law school, Fred was a sergeant in the United States Army, where he served as a military policeman with the 2d Armored Division at Fort Hood, Texas.

 Pressl v.
 Appalachian Power Co., 842 F.3d 299 (4th Cir.
 2016)

 Appalachian Power Co. v.
 Nissen, 2016 U.S. App.
 LEXIS 22469 (4th Cir.
 2016)